ubports/docs.ubports.com/sdk/apps/qml/QtLocation/PlaceSearchModel.rst

 If this property is set to a geocircle its radius property may be left unset, in which case the
-`Plugin </sdk/apps/qml/QtLocation/location-places-qml#plugin>`__ will
+`Plugin </sdk/apps/qml/QtLocation/location-places-qml/#plugin>`_  will
 choose an appropriate radius for the search.

-Support for specifying a search area can vary according to the `plugin </sdk/apps/qml/QtLocation/location-places-qml#plugin>`__ backend implementation.
+Support for specifying a search area can vary according to the `plugin </sdk/apps/qml/QtLocation/location-places-qml/#plugin>`_ backend implementation.
 For example, some may support a search center only while others may only support geo rectangles.

 |

+.. _sdk_qtlocation_placesearchmodel_searchTerm-prop:

 +--------------------------------------------------------------------------+
 |        \ searchTerm : string                                             |